Simon Weston: Charity work

 In 1986, Weston undertook his first goodwill tour, to Australia, at the request of the Guards Association of Australasia.
 The resulting donations to children's burns units made him begin to feel useful again.

-Weston became patron of a number of charities that support people living with disfigurements, as well as the lead ambassador for The Healing Foundation.
+Weston became patron of a number of charities that support people living with disfigurements.
+He is the Lead Ambassador for medical research charity, The Scar Free Foundation, which funds research into scar free healing.
 He also set up a national youth charity, Weston Spirit, in 1988 with Paul Oginsky and Ben Harrison, shortly after moving to Liverpool.
 However, in 2008, the charity suffered from financial difficulties and had to be shut down.

 Weston is also a patron of the LMS-Patriot Project.
 The Project is constructing a new replica LMS Patriot Class steam locomotive, number 5551 The Unknown Warrior.
 On 10 November 2018 in a ceremony at Crewe Heritage Centre he unveiled the locomotives new crest which would be carried above the locomotives nameplates (the previous one being the Royal British Legion crest which the RBL later asked to be removed from the engine).

 Political activism

-Weston has campaigned in support of troops and veterans and against politicians' alleged failure to support them adequately.
-He has spoken out against defence budget cuts and British troops allegedly being supplied with inadequate equipment, and about the lack of support, health care and adequate compensation for veterans.
+Weston has campaigned in support of troops and veterans and against politicians' failure to support them adequately.
+He has spoken out against defence budget cuts and about British troops allegedly being supplied with inadequate equipment, and about the lack of support, health care and adequate compensation for veterans.
 On 12 March 2007 he appeared on ITV News, giving his opinion on the care of British soldiers in hospital.
 On 4 March 2008, he appeared alongside Conservative leader David Cameron as he announced the formation of a commission to investigate ways to help restore the "military covenant", which Cameron called "well and truly broken".
-It was intended that Weston would take a non-partisan, advisory role to the Commission (headed by Frederick Forsyth), with his work taking a particular focus to the treatment of veterans and the compensation paid out to injured service personnel.
+It was intended that Weston would take a non-partisan, advisory role to the commission (headed by Frederick Forsyth), with his work having a particular focus on the treatment of veterans and compensation paid out to injured service personnel.

 It is stated that Weston is a critic of the Iraq War, believing Tony Blair's arguments for the invasion were invalid.
 In February 2003, in the run-up to the war, he spoke out about "politicians with so many different agendas, spin and bluff and throwing smoke in the air and I have to say even lies ... so often that we are not sure what we are actually listening to now".

 Weston also spoke to the ethical committee at London's Royal Free Hospital in 2006 to support the case for authorising full face transplants, even though he had previously been against the idea.